masonnlp/bioasq_qa_system/README.md

 2. Click the **Open in Colab** button

+3. Click **Runtime** -> **Change runtime type**: make sure **GPU** is chosen for hardware accelerator

-3. In Colab, go to **Runtime** -> **Run all**
+4. In Colab, go to **Runtime** -> **Run all**

-4. There may be a warning that "This notebook was not authorized by Google" since the notebook comes from GitHub and wants to access files from Google Drive: click **RUN ANYWAY**
+5. There may be a warning that "This notebook was not authorized by Google" since the notebook comes from GitHub and wants to access files from Google Drive: click **RUN ANYWAY**

-5. In the first cell make sure you click the URL and choose the Google account that has the files you uploaded from the Prerequisite section
+6. In the first cell make sure you click the URL and choose the Google account that has the files you uploaded from the Prerequisite section

-6. Sometimes the square, copy button will cause problems so it is recommended to copy the code manually and paste it back into Colab
+7. Sometimes the square, copy button will cause problems so it is recommended to copy the code manually and paste it back into Colab

 ## Where results are stored